Symptom family: Fear and Anxiety

 Empty-Wind agitating in the Interior Listlessness, Low grade fever, Hand tremor, Weight loss, Flushed cheekbones, Low energy, Limb twitching... see more Zhen Gan Xi Feng Tang

-Lung Qi Deficiency and Liver Qi Stagnation Listlessness, Coughing, Hypochondrial fullness with warmth relief, Dizziness, Headaches, Depression, Low energy, Moving pain, Hepatitis, Chronic cholecystitis, Chronic gastritis... see more Xiao Chai Hu Tang
+Lung Qi Deficiency and Liver Qi Stagnation Listlessness, Coughing, Hypochondrial fullness and distention with pain alleviated by warmth, Dizziness, Headaches, Depression, Low energy, Moving pain, Hepatitis, Chronic cholecystitis, Chronic gastritis... see more Xiao Chai Hu Tang

 Detailed description of the cause